FuzionView/FV-Docs/source/PrepFV.rst

 Definitions and Schema - Optional
 -----------------------------------

-SIZE: Provided in meters, as either a point (with an x/y coordinate to indicate diameter) or a line, to indicate width.
+**SIZE**: Provided in meters, as either a point (with an x/y coordinate to indicate diameter) or a line, to indicate width.

-DEPTH: Provided as either a point (with an x/y coordinate) or a line, to indicate meters below the surface.
+**DEPTH**: Provided as either a point (with an x/y coordinate) or a line, to indicate meters below the surface.

-ACCURACY_VALUE: Indicates the precision used to collect the data, using the ASCE DCBA standard (38-22, 75-22).
+**ACCURACY_VALUE**: Indicates the precision used to collect the data, using the ASCE DCBA standard (38-22, 75-22).

 * sub_centimeter
 * sub-decimeter